 I hope Google or someone can figure out a way to index all the good, wholesome, uplifting, educational, informative, appropriately entertaining and useful video content and filter out all the rest, at least for those of us who don’t want to fill our minds with garbage.
 Some of us still believe in the “law of the harvest”–that what you sow, you shall also reap.
 And some of us want to have all the positive benefits of technology without all the negatives.

 Think about it.
-Stanford hosts the most successful investors and entreprenuers of all time and posts the full video interviews on their entrepreneur education web site.
-This is really valuablel stuff.
+Stanford hosts the most successful investors and entrepreneurs of all time and posts the full video interviews on their entrepreneur education web site.
+This is really valuable stuff.
 Probably get a few thousand views each, if they are lucky.
 Meanwhile, YouTube gets millions of views of the fake porn videos that Mark Cuban refers to.

 Makes you think about the Rise and Fall of the Roman Empire and other civilizations that lost their bearing and got corrupted by entertaining themselves to death (sometimes literally).